cloudsoft/amp-vagrant/README.md

 See the [IP Addresses section](#IP-Addresses).

-### Starting/Stopping/Status Checking AMP Pro
+### Starting/Stopping/Status Checking AMP

-AMP Pro is running under the control of SystemD and can be started/stopped as follows (logging in as described above):
+AMP is running under the control of SystemD and can be started/stopped as follows (logging in as described above):

-    sudo systemctl status amp-pro
+    sudo systemctl status amp
-    sudo systemctl start amp-pro
+    sudo systemctl start amp
-    sudo systemctl stop amp-pro
+    sudo systemctl stop amp

 ### Customising VMs
 The following optional steps are provided to describe how you may override the default VM configurations.

-#### AMP Pro Version
+#### AMP Version
-You can either use the supplied AMP Pro version or override by changing the `AMP_PRO_VERSION` field in `servers.yaml`.
+You can either use the supplied AMP version or override by changing the `AMP_VERSION` field in `servers.yaml`.

 #### Running OS Updates
 As a convenience you can set `run_os_update` to `true` in the `servers.yaml` file to automatically run package updates for `apt` and `rpm` based distros.
 This defaults to `false` to minimise the amount of data downloaded.